Homestyle Chicken Noodle Soup

 - 1 tablespoon freshly squeezed lemon juice

-- Freshly grated parmesan cheese for serving (optional)
+- Freshly grated parmesan cheese, for serving (optional)

 Instructions